 Since 1995, the Custom Components division of American Micro Industries has grown to become the leading manufacturer of exceptional custom non-metallic parts.
 We’ve partnered with a wide range of OEMs and contract manufacturer customers in the aerospace, defense, electronic, marine, technology and medical industries, meeting some of the most demanding machining requirements.
 Based in Chambersburg, PA, our team has experience working with a range of materials, including foams, electrical insulators, phenolics, plastics and rubbers.

 At American Micro industries, our team has one goal — to provide complete customer satisfaction.
-We focus on delivering exceptional quality with fast turnaround at an affordable price point.
+Our machine shop focuses on delivering exceptional quality with fast turnaround at an affordable price point.
 We base our operations on the strictest quality standards and inspect all parts individually before shipment to ensure that our parts exceed expectations.
 We also offer most of our in-stock items for same-day or next-day shipping.
 Everything we do, from our stringent inspections to our customer care team operations, is designed with the customer in mind.

 Learn more about American Micro industries, our products and our services or get a custom project quote by contacting us today!